oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-IPv6 | Disabled | To align with the ACSC Windows hardening guidance.<br>Exceptions to this rule are if IPv6 is wholly deployed within an Agency network with no IPv4.
+IPv6 | Disabled | To align with the ACSC Windows hardening guidance.<br>Exceptions to this rule are if IPv6 is wholly deployed within an organisation network with no IPv4.
 Wireless | Enabled | Where applicable, wireless capable devices will have Wi-Fi enabled to allow use case of mobile working.
 Wireless Configuration | Refer to Table below for wireless configuration recommendations. | To align with the ACSC Windows hardening guidance.
-Broadband | Not Configured | If Agency devices have Subscriber Identity Module (SIM) capability this can be enabled without affecting an agencies cyber security posture.
+Broadband | Not Configured | If organisation devices have Subscriber Identity Module (SIM) capability this can be enabled without affecting an agencies cyber security posture.
 Network Bridging | Disabled | To align with the ACSC Windows hardening guidance.
 Wake on LAN (WoL) | Configured via existing MECM solution if in use | Wake on LAN configured to allow existing MECM management tasks to operate on computers regardless of power status.